Supreme Court of India: Court building

-The foundation stone of the Supreme Court's building was laid on 29 October 1954 by Rajendra Prasad, the first President of India.
-The main block of the building has been built on a triangular plot of 17 acres and has been designed in an Indo-British style by the chief architect Ganesh Bhikaji Deolalikar, the first Indian to head the Central Public Works Department.
-The design of scales of justice was to conform to this triangular site and according to Rajendra Prasad was the conception of justice for Indians.
+The central wing consists of the chief justice's court, the largest of the courtrooms, flanked by two court halls on either side.
 It has a 27.6 m high dome and a spacious colonnaded verandah.
+The right wing of the building houses the Bar, the offices of the Attorney General and other law officers, and the library of the court.
+The left wing houses the offices of the court.
+There are 15 courtrooms located in various parts of the building.

+The foundation stone of the building was laid on 29 October 1954 by Rajendra Prasad, the first President of India.
+The main block of the building was built on a triangular plot of land measuring 17 acre.
+It is designed in the Indo-British architectural style by Ganesh Bhikaji Deolalikar, the first Indian to head the Central Public Works Department.
+The design of scales of justice was to conform to this triangular site and according to Prasad was the conception of justice for Indians.
 The court moved into the building in 1958.
-In 1979, two new wings – the East Wing and the West Wing – were added to the complex.
-1994 saw the last extension.
+In 1979, two wings were added to the complex, and they were further extended in 1994.

+The court premises also host legal aid, the Supreme Court museum, court-fee vendors, and other services such as medical and emergency services, a rail reservation counter, a canteen, a post office and banks.